With 2019 coming to a close, now is the time for private foundations to think about their year-end tax strategies.

-We’ve gone yet another year with no change in the tiered tax structure for private foundations.
+However, there’s yet to be a change in the tiered tax structure for private foundations.
 Under current tax law, which remains the same, a foundation can reduce its tax rate on net investment income from 2% to 1% if both of the following are true:

-- It makes qualifying distributions during the tax year of an amount at least equal to the fair market value of its assets for the year multiplied by its average percentage payout for the previous five years plus 1% of its net investment income for the year.
+- The foundation makes qualifying distributions during the tax year of an amount at least equal to the fair market value of its assets for the year multiplied by its average percentage payout for the previous five years plus 1% of its net investment income for the year.

-- It wasn’t liable for the excise tax for failure to distribute income for any of the previous five years.
+- The foundation wasn’t liable for the excise tax for failure to distribute income for any of the previous five years.

-A private foundation may want to review its activities and consider accelerating amounts deductible under the minimum required distribution to the current tax year in order to cut its tax liability.
+A private foundation may want to review its activities and consider accelerating amounts deductible under the minimum required distribution in the current tax year to cut its tax liability.
 Strategic planning and projections can help determine how this could affect future years.

 A private foundation that’s distributed more than its minimum required distribution in a previous year may have an excess distribution carryforward, but it must be used within five years.
 Having a strategic plan in place can be invaluable in determining what steps a foundation can take to increase the use of any carryforwards.